GoogleCloudPlatform/esp-v2/api/README.md

 ## Steps to increase config version
 If a breaking change is required, use following steps to increase config version.
 * Increase `api/VERSION` to a newer version, e.g. from `v6` to `v7`.
-* Rename folder name from `api/envoy/v6/http` to `api/envoy/v10/http`.
+* Rename folder name from `api/envoy/v6/http` to `api/envoy/v11/http`.
-* Replace package names from `api.envoy.v6.http` to `api.envoy.v10.http` for all proto files under folder `api/`.
+* Replace package names from `api.envoy.v6.http` to `api.envoy.v11.http` for all proto files under folder `api/`.

-Above steps can be achieved by running script `api/scripts/update_version.sh`.
+Above steps can be automated by running:
+* api/scripts/update_version.sh
+* api/scripts/go_proto_gen.sh

+and use "make test" and "make integration-test" to verify the results.